 Alvarado Street

-During L.A.’s first period of expansion, post-California statehood, city leaders named several new streets after old Mexican governors of Alta California.
+During L.A.’s period of expansion post-California statehood, city leaders named several new streets after old Mexican governors of Alta California.
+(This most likely occurred in 1853.)
 Juan Bautista Alvarado (1809-1882) was one such governor, ruling from 1836 to 1842 albeit not continuously.
 Born in Monterey, Alvarado entered politics at an unstable time – earlier governor Manuel Victoria even tried to have him arrested for his attempts to secularize the missions.
 (Victoria was forced out and secularization proceeded under Pico and Figueroa.)
 Alvarado led a coup in 1836 and took the governorship at the tender age of 27.
 Not everyone was happy with this Monterey upstart forcing his way into office: tensions were already hot between NorCal and SoCal, and Alvarado’s era was marked by armed skirmishes and political betrayals.
 This rendered California vulnerable to a U.S. takeover, which is exactly what happened in 1846.
 Alvarado survived the whole mess and quit politics in 1848.
 When he died, it barely made the news.